Signs Of Low Mood And Its Impact On Your Well-Being

 Vagus nerve stimulation is another treatment option for managing low mood.
 It involves the surgical implantation of a pacemaker-like device under your collarbone, which delivers regular impulses to your brain.

-Perhaps what you are going through is already a result of something far more than just an uncomfortable feeling – depression.
+Perhaps what you are going through is already a result of experiencing depression, which is far more than just an uncomfortable feeling.
 Maybe your thoughts, feelings, and behaviors tell you that you might have depressive symptoms.

 Let’s walk through the sudden changes you might be experiencing due to your depressive state.